-During this hearing, proponents of proposal 7 provided testimony to clarify that this proposal was designed to include all milk proteins in a beverage product when determining whether that product met the proposed exclusion for products with less than 2.25% milk protein.
-They noted that while whey proteins would count toward determining whether a product has less than 2.25% milk protein, there would be no Class I price adjustment for those whey proteins.
 Proponents first argue that that whey protein used in fluid milk products should not be priced at Class I because "whey has already been priced within the Class III formula, and establishing an up-charge procedure for whey is problematic."
 (Cryan transcript page 177).
-However, this ignores the fact that all dry milk products, include those listed in Cryan's testimony on pages 167-168 cited above, have already been priced at the time of manufacture.
-Moreover, this testimony never provides any explanation about why establishing an up-charge for whey would be a problem.
-If this is a problem for any whey protein product, how can it not be a problem for any milk protein product?
-This inconsistency and lack of explanation provide further justification for USDA to reject changing the existing fluid milk product exclusion from one with a nonfat solids threshold to one with a protein threshold.
+However, this contention ignores the fact that all dry milk products, include those listed in Cryan's testimony on pages 167-168 cited above, have already been priced at the time of manufacture.
+Second, this testimony never explains why establishing an up-charge for whey would be a problem.
+If this is a problem for any whey protein product, how can it not also be a problem for any milk protein product?
+The inconsistency and lack of explanation for this proposed disparate treatment provides further justification for USDA to reject changing the existing fluid milk product exclusion from one with a nonfat solids threshold to one with a protein threshold.

-Finally, this proponent states "NMPF does not believe that, at the current time, the innovative use of whey in beverages results in beverages that compete with existing fluid milk products."
+Finally, this proponent stated that "NMPF does not believe that, at the current time, the innovative use of whey in beverages results in beverages that compete with existing fluid milk products."
+Cryan transcript page 177.
 If the use of whey in beverages does results in products which do not compete with existing fluid milk products, there is no reason to include whey and whey-derived proteins in determining whether or not a product is excluded from the fluid milk product definition.

-The proponents presented no evidence that countered the concern that proposal 7 would have a negative impact on producer pool revenue in Federal milk marketing orders.
+The proponents presented no evidence that allayed the concern that adopting proposal 7 would have a negative impact on producer pool revenue in Federal milk marketing orders.
 Several witnesses noted that adopting this proposal could reduce the incentive for beverage manufacturers to use dairy proteins in new formulated products in the future.
-Yonkers noted the importance for such an analysis before a decision to adopt proposal 7 could be made ("One would also need to assess the higher regulated price on the ingredient formulation of the product.
+Yonkers noted the importance of such an analysis before a decision to adopt proposal 7 could be made ("One would also need to assess the higher regulated price on the ingredient formulation of the product.
 This requires empirical analysis of the input substitution between dairy and non-dairy ingredients in those beverages.
 Once again, the issue is whether the positive impact on pool revenues resulting from a higher minimum price for raw milk would be more than offset by the decline in use of dairy ingredients in the product because of the higher price for the dairy ingredients.
 Without such an analysis, there can be no credible testimony regarding the impact on producer revenue at federal order minimum class price from the proposed regulatory change."
 Yonkers transcript pages 887-8.).